gmtprime/skogsra/README.md

   secret_key_base: secret_key_base
 ```

-With Skogsrå we can reduce the config as follows:
+With Skogsrå, we can reduce the config to the following:

 ```elixir
 use Mix.Config